KOMO-TV: Programming

-Syndicated programming includes Live with Kelly and Ryan, The Kelly Clarkson Show, Wheel of Fortune and Jeopardy! among others.
-Sinclair-owned programming such as Full Measure with Sharyl Atkinson, America This Week and The Armstrong Williams Show is carried in weekend overnight periods, and the station's advertising/sales department produces the advertorial magazine program Seattle Refined, which airs on weekdays after ABC daytime programming.

 KOMO-TV and its Portland sister station KATU (also built by Fisher and signed-on in 1962) were the only two ABC stations in the contiguous United States which aired Monday Night Football on a one-hour delay, from the program's start in 1970 until 1995, in order to accommodate early evening newscasts on both stations.
-When the Seattle Seahawks joined the NFL in 1976, the stations modified this arrangement in order to broadcast MNF games involving the Seahawks live.
+When the Seattle Seahawks joined the NFL in 1976, the stations modified this arrangement in order to broadcast Monday Night Football games involving the Seahawks live.
 In 1996, after years of fan protests, both KOMO-TV and KATU began clearing the entire Monday Night Football schedule live, regardless of the teams that were playing each week.
-A decade later, the program moved to cable on ESPN.
+A decade later, the program moved to cable on ESPN, though ABC began to simulcast select games with ESPN in 2020, along with NFL Wild Card playoff games starting in 2015.
 KOMO-TV aired the Seahawks' appearance in Super Bowl XL.

+KOMO produces Seattle Refined, a lifestyle newsmagazine program that contains advertorial content.